Can you fly with a broken bone or fractured bone?

 When considering travelling with a broken bone, one thing to be aware of is what stage of the healing journey you’ll be at when your trip comes around.

-Some minor fractures can repair within three weeks with the proper treatment.
-However, most severe breaks can take more than ten weeks to recover.
+Some minor fractures can be repaired within three weeks with the correct treatment.
+However, more severe breaks can take more than 10 weeks to recover from, especially if they require surgery.
 It depends entirely on the person and the nature of the injury itself.

 If you’ve only recently sustained the injury but have a holiday booked, it’s worth finding out when you will fully recover.
-This is something your healthcare professional will be able to advise you on.
+This is something your healthcare professional can advise you on.

-It's also worth bearing in mind that even after your bone has healed, you may still be left with muscle weakness or pain.
+It's also worth bearing in mind that even after your bone has healed, you may still have muscle weakness or pain.
 It’s difficult for a physiotherapist to predict a recovery date accurately, but they can give you a rough idea.
 This will help you plan and adapt your routines to cater for your travel arrangements in good time.

 How long does swelling last after a broken bone?

 When it comes to air travel, swelling is far from ideal.
-As well as cabin pressure, sitting down for an extended period of time can cause swelling in the leg and around the ankles and feet.
+As well as cabin pressure, prolonged sitting can cause swelling in the legs, around the ankles, and in the feet.
 In most cases, this is fairly normal for most people – and shouldn’t be a concern.

 However, after an initial bone fracture, the body responds with swelling around the break itself.
 This is most marked in the first week or two after an injury.